Rev BISANZE Pierre Claver

 Here are the different stages of training for in-service teachers

-2. Training of trainers
+1. Training of trainers

-3. Administrative staff:
+Administrative staff:

-Principals of secondary schools, prefects of studies, prefects of discipline, representatives, etc., religion teachers are invited and trained on specific topics that each category needs as a priority to fulfill its functions.
+Principals of secondary schools, prefects of studies, prefects of discipline, representatives, etc., religion teachers are invited and trained on specific themes that each category needs as a priority to fulfill its functions.
 The Legal Representatives of the member churches of the CPR and their wives have a retreat every year on a priority theme for the improvement of Protestant education.

 The representatives have their quarterly meeting to update the situation in our schools.
 The directors of education in the districts also held their workshop seminar to make them aware of the PAP in schools and its importance.